microsoft/fhir-proxy/docs/SOF_Scopes.md

 ![](images/smart_on_fhir_11.png)

-4. Once you&#39;ve connected to the storage account you can open the Identitylinks table an add and entry using the + Add button.
+4. Once you&#39;ve connected to the storage account you can open the Identitylinks table an add an entry using the + Add button.

 ![](images/smart_on_fhir_12.png)